liferay/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/01-creating-an-mvc-portlet/01-writing-controller-code.markdown

     }

-This action method's `javax.portlet.ActionRequest` object has two pieces of information to use in calling the `addGuestbook` service, which is the point of the method.
-If the guestbook is added successfully, the message `"guestbookAdded"` is associated with the request and added to the [`SessionMessages` object](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/servlet/SessionMessages.html).
+This action has one job: call a service to add a Guestbook.
+If this call succeeds, the message `"guestbookAdded"` is associated with the request and added to the
+[`SessionMessages` object](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/servlet/SessionMessages.html).
 If an exception is thrown, it's caught, and the class name is associated with the request and added to the [`SessionErrors`